dictoon/mayaseed/src/Mayaseed_Docs.md

 Mayaseed is a plugin for Maya that exports geometry, light and materials to the Applsessed renderer.
 Mayaseed has been tested and runs on Maya 2010 or newer, it should also run on older versions but has not been tested.

-###What is Appleseed?###
+###What is appleseed?###

-Applseseed is an open source physically based raytracing renderer that does a whole bunch of cool things that a lot of other open source renderers don't.
+appleseed is an open source physically based raytracing renderer that does a whole bunch of cool things that a lot of other open source renderers don't.
 Take a look here.

 http://appleseedhq.net/